MejlaP/nyc-taxi-pipeline-analytics/README.md

 ## 🤝 Course Inspiration & Credit
 This project is based on the data engineering curriculum and architecture designed by **Malvik Vaghadia** in the course **"Azure Databricks and Spark SQL (Python)"**.

-While the general Medallion framework, database schemas, business questions, and core code logic come from the course curriculum, the hands-on setup, implementation, and execution were done independently.
+While the framework and core logic were inspired by the course, the implementation, setup, H2 2025 dataset adaptation, and incremental orchestration logic were developed independently to demonstrate modern data engineering practices.

 **My development workflow and adaptations:**
 1. **Active Learning & Implementation:** I wrote the transformation and analysis code myself based on the instructor's assignment goals, then self-corrected and optimized it using the course solutions.